gbdrummer/symbiocss/02 - CSS.md

 The net effect is that we don't have to actually think about specificity at all.
 It is taken care of thanks to the scoping we've added to our selectors via chaining (see CSS Rule #1 above).

-If you're worried that chaining selectors will degrade the performance of your CSS, you are correct, however this has not been shown to be a problem worth worrying about in virtually any situation. ** -- CITATION -- ** You are effectively trading a millisecond or two of parse/interpretation time for what could amount to many man hours saved on maintenance over time.
+If you're worried that chaining selectors will degrade the performance of your CSS, you are correct, however this has not been shown to be a problem worth worrying about in virtually any situation. <sup>[1](https://benfrain.com/css-performance-revisited-selectors-bloat-expensive-styles/)</sup> You are effectively trading a millisecond or two of parse/interpretation time for what could amount to many man hours saved on maintenance over time.
 More on this later.

 ## Taking it further
 This blog is clearly much more simplistic than what we are tasked with developing in the real world, so to demonstrate the scalability of SymbioCSS, let's start by adding some different categories of blog articles; how about "health" and "sports" sections: